-About a week ago, I was napping on my couch when the phone’s ringing jerked me up.
+About a week ago, I was napping when the phone’s ringing jerked me up.
 It was Auntie A, my 73 year old landlady.
 I almost didn’t pick up.
 Just the previous day, she had irritated me with requests to move my car over and over again because of a poly tank she wanted men to roll into the property.
 I answered just the same.
 Her voice was snappy, urgent: “Are you at home?
 Come to the gate, I need your support.”

 I dragged my feet, annoyed at having been yanked out of sleep.
 When I got there, I saw men armed with pick axes, chiseling a hole at the base of the wall next door.
 She said our neighbor’s wall had blocked the drainage, which is what had caused previous flooding.

 “If he shows up with his gun, you must leave,” she added.

 She was the first person to move into the neighborhood.
 Built her house, had drainage installed.
 Male neighbor bought the land next door and built his house over drainage.
 Then he had marital issues.
 Wife confided in Auntie A, Auntie A advised.
 Wife did the stupid thing: told her husband.
 Man got mad, decided to block her property’s access to drain.
 She had her laborers reopen drain.
 He got madder, punched her to the ground.
 Her daughter got involved.
 He pulled a gun.
 They went to court.
 Court ruled Man couldn’t block her gutter.
 He seemingly complied, so she did the good neighborly thing.
 Invited him to her birthday party, do I remember him?
 We drank, we ate, we danced, do I not remember?
 I had a vague recollection of a portly, ugly dude.